gorunjinian/MetroVault/README.md

 ---

 **MetroVault** is a secure, offline Android signing device application designed to turn your Android phone into a cold storage hardware wallet.
 Built with modern Android technologies and a custom Kotlin Bitcoin library, it prioritizes security, simplicity, and user experience.
+Supports both single-sig and multi-sig (collaborative custody) wallets.

 ## Why MetroVault?